ryip10903/TeaProt/README_urptmdb.md

 <br>

-### __using urPTMdb__
+### __Using urPTMdb__
 <p>urPTMdb is included as an option in the fgsea tab of TeaProt for analysis of your uploaded dataset.
-Alternatively, urPTMdb can be downloaded for use in external tools by clicking the download button on the right.</p>
+Alternatively, urPTMdb can be downloaded for use in external tools by clicking the download button on the right. urPTMdb is provided in '.gmt' format.</p>